 After, head to more beaches.
 Some other favorites are Spaggia Rena Bianca, Spaggia di Cala Coticcio, Porto Istana

 Beach Clubbed for the day

 We loved White Beach Club at Liscia Ruja and found it to be the perfect place to base for the day.
 The lunch is pricey here but really good (Kenny’s fav of the trip!)
-It’s a scene of yachties and billionaires, for sure.
-And White Beach Club was def slightly snobby (make a reservation before you go!) but comes with the territory – it was such a fun day!
+It’s a scene of yachties, for sure.
+And White Beach Club was def slightly snobby (make a reservation before you go!) but comes with the territory.

 Rented a vespa to take around the island

 We did this directly through our hotel.
 You can also rent an electric car through them if vespa-ing scares you!

 Agriturismo La Colti – an AMAZING dinner spot and super authentic, full of locals.
 We loved this place.
 Very meat-heavy so not a good place for vegetarians.
 Probably our most memorable meal in Sardinia.